How to Stop a Dog from Chewing on Wood?

 Like babies, chew toys are one of the best ways dogs can relieve their canine pain and the urge to bite and chew.
 Chew toys are tight and will not quickly turn into fragments; they are not as harmful as wooden pieces.

-Behaviour Modification
+Behavior Modification

-But you as dog owners should be responsible and stop our furry friends from committing to these activities.
+But you, as dog owners, should be responsible and stop our furry friends from committing to these activities.
 And talking of controlling, it is not very easy to maintain animals and, more specifically, dogs.

 The behavior modification technique is one way to ensure that your dog listens to what you order it to do or not do.
 Making it learn and obey your orders such as “no,” ” stop,” and “Come” might help stop your dog from chewing on wood.